seanleong339/Twitdockair/README.md

 docker-compose -f airflow-docker-compose.yaml down --volumes --rmi all docker-compose -f postgres-docker-compose.yaml down --volumes --rmi all
 ```
-or if in Windows run the 'cleanup.bat' file
+or if in Windows run the 'cleanup.bat' file in folder 'run'